 Before getting into the health benefits of leeks, let us learn more about this nutritious food.
-Leeks differ from onions because they have virtually no bulb but develop much more stalks.
-These, together with garlic, belong to the same botanical family and share many properties.
+Leeks differ from onions because they have virtually no bulbs but develop more stalks.
+Together with garlic, these belong to the same botanical family and share many properties.

 Leek Scientific Facts